-Approximately 93.30 acres of wildlife habitat will be temporarily impacted during construction of the Project.
-Approximately 1,068.85 acres of potential wildlife habitat will be employed for the Project and only 24.46 acres of wildlife habitat will be permanently impacted for Project Components.
-Moreover, 21.87 of the 24.46 acres of potential wildlife habitat permanently impacted, along with all 85.76 acres temporarily impacted, are currently active agricultural areas that are disturbed regularly and provide limited perpetual habitat for wildlife due to these regular disturbances and anthropogenic pressures of active farming practices.
+Approximately 93.30 105.41 acres of wildlife habitat will be temporarily impacted during construction of the Project.
+While permanent and conversion impacts to wildlife habitat have decreased by 3.94 acres and 144.76 acres respectively, temporary impacts to wildlife habitat have slightly increased due to the siting of additional Project Components in agricultural lands.
+In order to achieve the significant reduction in proposed permanent and temporary impacts to wetlands and forested areas, and still achieve the Project's required generating capacity of 200 MW, a minor addition of arrays is proposed in an area located in the northeastern portion of the Project west of Schooley Road, where approximately 13.8 acres of panels have been added.
+These panels are presented in the Updated layout and are sited almost entirely within agricultural lands.
+The updated impacts are summarized below in Table 22-9.
+Approximately 1,068.85 924.11 acres of potential wildlife habitat will be employed for the Project and only 24.46 20.52-acres of wildlife habitat will be permanently impacted for Project Components.
+Moreover, 21.87 19.10 of the 24.46 20.52-acres of potential wildlife habitat permanently impacted, along with all 85.76 99.85 acres temporarily impacted, are currently active agricultural areas that are disturbed regularly and provide limited perpetual habitat for wildlife due to these regular disturbances and anthropogenic pressures of active farming practices.

-Specifically, it is anticipated that approximately 0.82 acre of successional scrubland, 1.06 acres of successional old fields, and 85.76 acres of active agricultural lands will be temporarily disturbed during construction.
+Specifically, it is anticipated that approximately 0.82 0.80 acre of successional scrubland, 1.06 1.17 acres of successional old fields, and 85.76 99.85 acres of active agricultural lands will be temporarily disturbed during construction.
 Areas will be reseeded and restored following construction.
-Approximately 4.61 acres of temporary disturbance will occur within forestland.
-Concurrently, approximately 2.52 acres of forestland, 0.02 acre of successional scrubland, and 21.87 acres of active agricultural lands will be permanently impacted due to the placement of Project Components.
+Approximately 4.61_2.45 acres of temporary disturbance will occur within forestland.
+Concurrently, approximately 2.52_1.37-acres of forestland, 0.002 acre of successional scrubland, and 19.10_21.87 acres of active agricultural lands will be permanently impacted due to the placement of Project Components.
 No permanent impacts will occur within successional old fields.
 Note, disturbed/developed areas were excluded from these calculations as wildlife habitat in these areas are presumably present but more marginal in nature where wildlife has adapted to survive in a disturbed setting.
 The Project avoids direct impacts to open-water habitats.
 See Exhibit 23 for a detailed discussion on impacts to surface waters defined by on-site wetland and waterbody delineations conducted within the Project Component impact areas.